If you are a tenant, it is wise to insure your contents. The policy premium is based on several

 If you don't qualify for a Preferred Risk Policy, a standard-rated policy is still available.

-If you live in a high-risk area, a standard-rated policy is the only option for you.
-It offers separate building and contents coverage.
+If you rent in a high-risk area, a standard-rated policy offers contents coverage.

-- The location of the lowest floor in relation to the elevation requirement on the flood map (in newer buildings only)
+Location of the lowest floor in relation to the

 PRIMARY RESIDENCE DISCLAIMER